wsor4035/devwiki/content/Engine/NMPR.md

 - An Irrlicht scene node (that is rendered by Irrlicht)
 - move() method with collision detection

-In later versions of luanti, the environment also contains things like ActiveObjects and ABMs.
+In later versions of Luanti, the environment also contains things like ActiveObjects and ABMs.

 ## Network protocol
 The high-level network protocol of NMPR is delightfully simple.
 There are four commands for the server, and four commands for the client.
 Since this, a lot has been added and changed, but the basic idea stays the same.